infoweb-internet-solutions/yii2-cms/README.md

 ];
 ```

-Your backend configuration as follows:
+your backend configuration as follows:

 ```php
 return [